Constables in the United States: New Jersey

-As per New Jersey, Statue 2A:154-2, constables are peace officers who can lawfully effect an arrest without a warrant.
-At this time, though constables are not certified by the Police Training Commission there is pending legislation in the General Assembly that will mandate all constables to be properly trained and certified.
+The position of constable in the State of New Jersey no longer exists.
+In recent years, criticism has arisen calling out the position as "antiquated and potentially dangerous", and a report form the New Jersey State Commission of Investigation was released in December 2021 recommending the abolition of the position.
+In January 2024, Governor Phil Murphy signed Assembly Bill 5281/Senate Bill 2341 into law, which eliminated the constable position, removed statutory references to constables, repealed various parts of statutory law, and implemented the recommendations given in the NJSCI report concerning the elimination of the position.

+When they did exist, per NJ Revised Statute § 40A:9-120, constables were citizens appointed at the municipal level, and were required to merely be "...residents and qualified voters of the municipality for at least 3 years prior to their appointment".
+Constables were considered "peace officers", which according to the NJSCI report was not clearly defined but generally understood to mean "...recognized as empowered to act as an officer for the detection, apprehension and arrest of offenders against the law."
+The report further stated that though constables did have this authority, they "...receive[d] no instruction, guidance or preparation in doing so", and were permitted by some municipalities to purchase badges and uniforms indistinguishable from those of regular sworn police officers despite not being bound by any requirements for training through the Police Training Commission.
+The specific duties that the constable would undertake was at the discretion of the municipality, ranging from being merely ceremonial in nature to doing crowd control at events and enforcing noise ordinances.

 New York

 Constables serve at the pleasure of the local towns and villages, usually in a civil aspect for the courts.
 However, constables are considered law enforcement officers under New York State law.
 Their powers can be limited by each jurisdiction.

 Constables are considered peace officers, have arrest powers within their jurisdiction while on duty, and must complete peace officer training as approved by the NY Division of Criminal Justice Services.

 There are restrictions on whether appointed constables can have peace officer powers based on whether the municipality is a town or village and the number of residents.
-If a constable is not appointed as a constable with peace officer powers, they can only serve civil processes.
+If a constable is not appointed as a constable with peace officer powers, they can only serve civil process.